The reasoning is simple: to validate that you’ve set-up and run the test properly — and that the data coming back is clean, accurate, and reliable.

 2. Rules out the novelty effect.
 If you want to accurately test a change you’ve made on a website that people frequently go to, and are used to, like Facebook, implementing an A/A test helps you better understand how people are reacting.
 If one version of the same variant performs markedly different than the other, you know there’s something with the way your sample is reacting – not the variant itself.

 1. Doing so is resource-intensive.
 Testing takes time and requires resources to set-up design, develop, and run the test.
+Most organizations and agencies just want to start testing without needing to do "pre-work" to verify the testing environment is set-up properly.

 My advice to you is this: if you’ve never set-up and run an A/B test before, start with an A/A test.
 Doing so is low-risk and will give the confidence to move forward with setting-up a real test the next time round.

-If you’ve run tests before, but feel uncertain about some aspects, consider running an A/A/B test in which you split traffic three ways, to version 1 and 2 – which are the same – and to version 3, which is different.
+If you’ve run tests before, but feel uncertain about some aspects, and have adequate traffic, consider running an A/A/B test in which you split traffic three ways, to version 1 and 2 – which are the same – and to version 3, which is different.
 When analyzing results, you should see no major difference between versions 1 and 2 (A/A), but will, hopefully, see a difference in results when comparing versions 1 and 2 (A/A) to version 3 (B).

 Additionally, it’s important with any test – A/A, or otherwise — that you don’t rely on just one data source to ensure your test results are valid.